 Our guides and trip leaders are carefully chosen professionals and are often the highest-rated aspects of our trips.
 They’re special folks whose infectious enthusiasm for people and the outdoors makes the difference between a good trip and an extraordinary one.
 Not only are they there to take care of all the details of your trip, but they’ll become your friend and companion.
 They are there for anything you need and they’re the person you can rely on when traveling in a place you don’t know.
 They have a natural ability for inspiring fun, fostering camaraderie, and creating the perfect vacation for you.
 All are trained in CPR and First Aid.

-Stacey is Adventure People’s owner and president and she has been running adventure trips since 2008.
+Stacey is Adventure People’s founder and she has been running adventure trips since 2008.
 She has led over 150 trips — from weekend camping getaways to tours around the globe.
-By blending her love for the outdoors with a passion for environmental and wildlife conservation, Stacey creates unique travel experiences and once-in-a-lifetime opportunities that explore beyond the beaten path in the world’s most intriguing destinations.
+Stacey creates unique travel experiences and once-in-a-lifetime opportunities that explore beyond the beaten path in the world’s most intriguing destinations.
 From trekking through the jungles of Southeast Asia to sailing the Greek Islands, Stacey enjoys designing and sharing immersive itineraries that incorporate a natural wanderlust and outdoor adventure with local cultural experiences.